wdstorer/jira/README.md

 # jira

 ## release_board.py
-This script will automate the process of creating a version release and adding the resolved issues from a Jira board to the release.
+This script will automate the process of creating a version release and set it as the Fix Version for resolved issues on the Jira board.

 ```
 $ ./release_board.py -h